bhavya1857/intrusion-detection-system/README.md

 # Dataset used
 https://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html

-# Project Overview
-An Intrusion Detection System (IDS) is essential for protecting networks against unauthorized access and malicious attacks.
-This project involves building a machine learning-based IDS capable of detecting and classifying network connections as either normal (good) or malicious (bad).
-Using the KDD Cup 1999 dataset, I applied feature extraction techniques and multiple machine learning algorithms to build an optimized, predictive model.

 #  Dataset
 KDD Cup 1999 (DARPA): A benchmark dataset for IDS projects, containing a variety of network connections labeled as either normal or attack.
 Data Characteristics: Includes features such as protocol type, service, flag, and traffic statistics, which are used for identifying anomalies and attack patterns.